apostrophecms/docs/docs/cookbook/using-docker.md

 ```bash
 docker container ls
 ```

 This will list all of your containers.
 Pick the one running your project image, not the database container.

-When the connection to you container is established you issue the normal command for adding an Apostrophe admin to the database.
+When the connection to your container is established, you issue the normal command for adding an Apostrophe admin to the database.

 ```bash
 node app @apostrophecms/user:add admin admin
 ```
-Now you should be able to log in as normal.
+Now you should be able to log in as admin.

 If you want to bring the site down use: